Paul King Jewett: Early life and education

+Career

+Jewett taught at Gordon Divinity School from 1950 until 1955.
+He was a professor of systematic theology at Fuller Theological Seminary in Pasadena from 1955 until his death in 1991.

+Early in his career, Jewett was ordained as a minister in the American Baptist Church.
+However, in 1970 he transferred his ordination credentials to the Presbyterian Church, U.S.A.
+While he continued to believe in Believer's Baptism until the end of his life, he stated that he felt more at home with the Reformed theology of the Presbyterian Church.

 Theology

-Having studied at Wheaton College and at Westminster Theological Seminary, Jewett obtained a doctorate in theology from Harvard, and was an ordained minister in the Presbyterian Church (U.S.A.).
-He is credited with being one of the major instigators of the contemporary Christian egalitarian movement in the evangelical church.
+Jewett is credited with being one of the major instigators of the contemporary Christian egalitarian movement in the evangelical church.
 In 1975 his book Man as Male and Female was published.
 This work reconsiders the biblical evidence for the role of men and women and argues that Paul was speaking as inspired by God when he argued from the equality of women, but with a Jewish rabbinic mindset when speaking of women as subordinate to man.
 Jewett called Galatians 3:28 the "Magna Carta of humanity".

-Jewett was an extremely controversial figure in evangelicalism beginning with his book Man as Male and Female which reconsidered traditional theology on the male/female relationship going so far as to suggest Paul was at times a chauvinistic and uninspired in some areas of the New Testament epistles.
+Jewett was a controversial figure in evangelicalism beginning with his book Man as Male and Female which reconsidered traditional theology on the male/female relationship going so far as to suggest Paul was at times chauvinistic and uninspired in some areas of the New Testament epistles.
 His last work, co-authored with Marguerite Shuster was meant to be part of a larger systematic theology he was writing but died before completing.
 It revealed liberal views on evolution, abortion, capital punishment, and homosexuality.

+Personal life and death

-Jewett died of cancer in Pasadena on 10 September 1991.
+Jewett married his wife Christine in 1945, and had two daughters.
+He died of cancer in Pasadena on September 10, 1991.